surifirstpin/biplus_documentation/docs/README.md

 ## Interactive data Integration and Analytics Platform
 ## Unified Decision Making Platform
 ## Data Analytical Solution for Everyone
+2.
 ## High Quality Data Analytics and Reporting, Where you matter.

 ## Single Solution for All your needs.

-Business Intelligence (or) Data Analytics That turns data into opurtunity for everyone
+## Business Intelligence (or) Data Analytics that turns data into opportunity for everyone
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxODgyMTQ1N119
+eyJoaXN0b3J5IjpbMTkwMTI4MTgyN119
 -->